georgemandis/ask-a-computer/README.md

 **Why it's dangerous**: This script will ask GPT-3 to generate a command-line script for your system and run it blindly.
 This is a _terrible_ idea—a proper production version of this should be carefully santiized and monitored.

+## What kind of questions can I ask?

 That said... it works pretty well (in my experience) for questions like this:

 - How much ram does this machine have?